-This paper explores each of the four strategic objectives in dedicated sections.
-To prepare for this exploration, Canada's present foundation for the future is described in the next section.
-A fiscal model of the new framework is provided in section 13.
-Extensive discussion of the value of materials research and the record of the Chalk River Laboratories are in Appendices A and B. Appendices C and D provide a stakeholder analysis and list the CNI working group leaders and supporting institutions.
+This document explores each of the four strategic objectives in dedicated sections.
+To prepare for this exploration, Canada's present foundation for the future is described in the section 3.
+A fiscal model of the new framework is provided in section 9.
+Extensive discussion of the value of materials research and the record of the Chalk River Laboratories are in Appendices A and B. Appendix C provides a list of discussion questions presented in advance of, and considered at, the December 2020 Roundtable.
+Appendices D and E provide a stakeholder analysis and list the CNI working group leaders and supporting institutions.